AI Use Cases/Construction

 The Problem

 Construction finance teams manually process invoices from general contractors, subcontractors, and material suppliers across fragmented systems - Procore, Sage 300 Construction, and Viewpoint Vista rarely talk to each other.
 Each invoice requires line-item verification against purchase orders, change orders, and AIA billing formats, then manual entry into the GL.
-A single project with 40+ trade partners generates 200+ invoices monthly, with no automated matching between what was bid, what was ordered, and what's being billed.
+A single project with 40+ trade partners can generate 200+ invoices monthly, with no automated matching between what was bid, what was ordered, and what's being billed.
 Errors compound: a missed change order line item on a subcontractor invoice goes undetected for weeks, inflating project costs and eroding margin.

 Revenue & Operational Impact